aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ## Secondary sources and artifacts

-AWS CodeBuild Projects can get their sources from multiple places, and produce multiple outputs.
+CodeBuild Projects can get their sources from multiple places, and produce multiple outputs.
 For example:

 ```ts